strawstack/TheForest/README.md

 # The Forest

-The digital equavillent of an actual forest like from reality.
+The digital equivalent of an actual forest like from reality.